oldscienceguy/PebbleSDR/README.md

 (TBW)

 ###RFSpace SDR-IQ
-(TBW)
+Note there is a conflict with FTDI driver that Pebble uses (D2XX) and the built in FTDI driver that is included with OSX 10.9 (Mavericks).
+There is a way to temporarily disable the Mavericks driver (insert here), but the following may also work.

+1. Plugin the SDR-IQ and open Network Preferences
+2. You should see a new device called FT232 ...
+3. Click the gear icon and select 'Disable Interface'

 ###RFSpace SDR-IP & AFEDRI
 I use a direct network cable, not wifi, when connecting to this device at the full 2mhz bandwidth.
-I set my Mac to a fixed IP of 10.0.1.101 and the AFEDRI to 10.0.1.100.
+I set my Mac to a fixed IP of 10.0.1.0 using DHCP Manual in Network settings and the AFEDRI to 10.0.1.100.

 You will get a "Allow network connections?" box the first time you run any new version.
 This is standard Mac protection.